HomeschoolHarry/iowa_liquor_insights_WIP/README.md

-# Building a data piline and insights from the
+# Iowa Sate Liquor Sales: Data Pipeline and Insights

 ## Project Goals:
 This presentation is designed to provide insights and analysis of the Iowa State Liquor market from 2012 to 2022.